thanos-io/thanos/mixin/README.md

 #### Configure

 This project is intended to be used as a library.
 You can extend and customize dashboards and alerting rules by creating for own generators, such as the generators ([alerts.jsonnet](alerts.jsonnet) and [dashboards.jsonnet](dashboards.jsonnet)) that are use to create [examples](../../examples).
-Default parameters are collected in [defaults.libsonnet](defaults.libsonnet), feel free to modify and generate your own definitons.
+Default parameters are collected in [config.libsonnet](config.libsonnet), feel free to modify and generate your own definitons.

-[embedmd]:# (defaults.libsonnet)
+[embedmd]:# (config.libsonnet)
 ```libsonnet
 {
   query+:: {